There are 43 names in this directory beginning with the letter C.

 child directed speech

-Exaggerated speech that adults use with children, characterized by higher pitch, simplified vocabulary, and repetition.
+This term refers to exaggerated speech that adults use with children, characterized by higher pitch, simplified vocabulary, and repetition.
 Also referred to as 'motherese' or 'parentese'.

 Classifiers are morphemes that mark semantic classes of nouns in many languages.
 Bantu marks all nouns with classifiers indicating specific information such as mass or count noun, animacy (animate or inanimate), artifact, as well as gender and number.